 - Alveolar Rhabdomyosarcoma

 This tumor is extremely aggressive and typically occurs in adolescents and young adults.
 Tumors metastasize widely at an early stage.
-Alveolar rhabdomyosarcoma almost always is associated with a translocation between two genes (FOXO3 or FOXO7 and PAC).
+Alveolar rhabdomyosarcoma almost always is associated with a translocation between two genes (PAX3 or PAX7 and FOX01).
 Treatment includes radiation and chemotherapy as well as surgery for some cases.
 Localized alveolar rhabdo responds fairly well to treatment.

 - Botryoid Rhabdomyosarcoma